Our Strategic Enrollment Plan

 The Destination 2025 strategic plan officially launched at the February 22 Kick-Off Reception.
 President Gaudino shared the vision for the future of strategic enrollment management at Central, while VP Hibbard, VP Cleary, and VP Franken provided an overview of each of the Destination 2025 goals.

-Overall, the year one implementation plan is off to a great start, with 24 projects and initiatives complete and 78 in progress.
+Overall, the year one implementation plan is off to a great start, with 40 projects and initiatives complete and many more slated for completion over the summer.
 Click here for more details - please note that CWU log in credentials will be required to view the document.

 Objective #1 - Increase New Student Enrollment